maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/ways-to-vote/if-requested-vbm-can-i-still-vote-in-person.md

+---
+title: "If I requested a vote by mail ballot, can I still vote in person?"
+published: false
+weight: 3
+section: "ways-to-vote"
+priority: Minor
+---
 If you requested a vote-by-mail ballot, you will not be permitted to vote at your polling place on Election Day.

 **However, there are exceptions which may apply:**